SwifterSwift/SwifterSwift/CONTRIBUTING.md

 - Always declare extensions as **public**.
 - All extensions names should be as clear as possible.
 - All extensions should be well documented.
-- Avoid using custom classes and objects the goal for this library is to extend the standards types available nativly in Swift, iOS, MacOS, WatchOS and tvOS.
+- Avoid using custom classes and objects the goal for this library is to extend the standards types available natively in Swift, iOS, macOS, watchOS and tvOS.
 - extensions could be:
  	- enums
 	- Properties & static properties